-State-by-state debt comparisons show that graduates in Delaware were stuck with highest amount of debt in 2014, almost 34,000 U.S. dollars on average.
+State-by-state debt comparisons show that graduates in Connecticut were stuck with the highest amount of debt in 2016; about 38,510 U.S. dollars on average.
 This may be due to the prevalence of high-cost, private institutions on the east coast.
-Utah and New Mexico had the lowest debt records at around 19,000 U.S. dollars.
+New Mexico and Utah had the lowest debt records at 21,237 U.S. dollars and 18,838 U.S. dollars respectively.
 Many students try to avoid debt by applying for student aid.
 Federal loans provide the majority of financial aid, followed by grants coming from the educational institutions themselves.